 13. ANONYMOUS DATA

-Customer acknowledges and agrees that AirPR shall be freely able to use and disclose Anonymised Data for AirPR’s own business purposes without restriction.
+Customer acknowledges and agrees that Onclusive shall be freely able to use and disclose Anonymised Data for Onclusive’s own business purposes without restriction.

 14. NO SPECIAL CATEGORIES OF PERSONAL DATA

 14.1.
-Customer warrants and represents on an ongoing basis, and further undertakes, that it shall not (and shall ensure that its Personnel shall not) cause AirPR or its Subprocessors to Process any:
+Customer warrants and represents on an ongoing basis, and further undertakes, that it shall not (and shall ensure that its Personnel shall not) cause Onclusive or its Subprocessors to Process any:

 (a) Special Categories of Personal Data referred to in Article 9(1) of the GDPR; or